cdk8s-team/cdk8s-plus/rotate.md

 6. Create a new branch in the [cdk8s-plus](https://github.com/cdk8s-team/cdk8s-plus) off the current default branch.
 The new branch should be named `k8s-XX/main` (e.g. `k8s-25/main` for K8s v1.25.0).

-7. On the new branch update the following:
+7. On a new branch, based off `k8s-XX/main`, do the following:

      1. Bump the minor version in [latest-k8s-version.txt](./projenrc/latest-k8s-version.txt)
      2. ([`README.md`](./README.md)): In the table of supported versions, add a new row and remove the oldest one.